ericwomer/04_BattleTank/README.md

+You will need GTFreeMaterials from the Store, and maybe some speed tree models.

 Part of the Complete Unreal Creator course on Udemy, see [here](https://www.udemy.com/unrealcourse?couponCode=GitHubDiscount) for a special GitHub offer.
 The full course is part of [this](https://www.kickstarter.com/projects/bentristem/learn-to-make-video-games-unreal-developer-course) Kickstarter campaign which was over 1000% funded.

 These are just the files from the course, not the actual tutorial videos.
 This course is exclusively hosted on Udemy.com, and has many hours of high-quality videos.